Adnyamathanha: Mythology and astronomy

-The origins of the Adnyamathanha are told through creation stories, passed down from generation to generation.
+Traditional mythology of the origins of the Adnyamathanha is told through creation stories, passed down from generation to generation.
 The primordial creator figure of the rainbow serpent is, among them, known as akurra.

 The Pleiades (Seven Sisters) are known to them as the Makara, seen as a group of marsupial-like women with pouches, while the Magellanic Clouds are known as Vutha Varkla, seen as two male lawmen also known as the Vaalnapa.

 Traditionally, the Adnyamathanha bear strong respect for lizards such as geckoes and goannas.
 This is explained in myth as the cannibal sun goddess Bila having been defeated by the Lizard Men Kudnu and Muda.

 History of contact

-In 1851 the first Europeans settled some of the Adnyamathanha land.
-This led to many conflicts because the Adnyamathanha people were pushed off their land by the Europeans, who lived on pastoral leases established by the state government.
+Pastoralists from the British colonies reached Adnyamathanha lands prior to 1850.
+In 1851, the first colonial leases were granted for colonists to settle some of the area.
+There were many conflicts, because Adnyamathanha people were pushed off their land by the Europeans, who lived on pastoral leases established by the colonial government.
 In response to the loss of their land, food and water, Aboriginal people stole sheep, which in turn led to retaliatory killings.
-However, Aboriginal stockmen and housekeepers soon became a way of life for the early settlers, and the Adnyamathanha people adopted western dress and ways by the 1900s.
+However, Adnyamathanha people soon became stockmen and housekeepers, adopting western dress and ways by the 1900s.

-They nevertheless retained strong links to their language and culture, and would gather at the campsite and ration depot at Mount Serle Station (Atuwarapanha), a significant cultural site to speak in their languages and pass on their lore.
+Some Adnyamathanha people retained strong links to their language and culture and would gather at the campsite and ration depot at Mount Serle Station (Atuwarapanha), a significant cultural site to speak in their languages and pass on their lore.
 After rations stopped, they relocated to Ram Paddock Gate (Minerawuta) during the 1920s.
 After the Nepabunna Mission was established by the United Aborigines Mission in 1931, most of the residents of Ram Paddock moved there.
-Some of the mission residents worked at R. M. Williams's workshop nearby, where Williams developed his trademark boots and horse-riding equipment, helping to build his business in the first two years of its existence.
+Some Nepabunna Mission residents worked at R. M. Williams's workshop nearby, where Williams developed his trademark boots and horse-riding equipment, helping to build his business in the first two years of its existence.
+In 2011, on the 80th anniversary of the establishment of Nepabunna, there were a few people alive who had been born when it was a mission, the eldest being Ronald Coulthard, then aged 80.